 Playing transcribed jazz solos as played by jazz masters are often technically challenging.
 Jazz’ll gives you get the same experience, but you are able to choose the level of difficulty since each jazz etude gets more challenging for each chorus.

-These jazz etudes are professionally laid-out sheet music, clearly marked with chords and articulation.
-There are examples of how to develop musical ideas and how to use melodic patterns.
+These jazz etudes are professionally laid-out sheet music in pdf format, clearly marked with chords and articulation.
+There give examples of how to develop musical ideas and how to use melodic patterns.
 You will learn more about the use of scales and arpeggios in jazz improvisation while playing inspiring melodies written over the harmonies from famous jazz standards.

 JAZZ’LD SOLOS IN SHORT

 ♦ Make practicing fun with high-quality jazz solos

 ♦ A perfect complement to the Aebersold play-along series

 ♦ Written over the chord progressions from famous jazz standards